-Must complete a 6-semester hour sequence either in Literature or in History.
+\ Must complete a 6-semester hour sequence either in Literature or in History.
 The sequence in Area II and IV in Literature and History should follow the sequence requirements according to the student's transfer plans.

-AREA V Elective Courses 19-23 CIS 146 (Must complete 3 semester hours in Computer Science) Success1-3 Courses appropriate to degree requirements of the individual student and electives Students completing courses that have been approved for the General Studies Curriculum appropriate to their major/and or degree program may transfer these courses with credit appl their degree program among Alabama's two-year and four-year public colleges and universities.
+CIS 146 (Must complete 3 semester hours in Computer Science)3 ORI 101 Orientation to College OR ORI 105 Orientation and Student Success

+Courses appropriate to degree requirements of the individual student and electives.
+(13-17)

+Students completing courses that have been approved for the General Studies Curriculum and are appropriate to their major/and or degree program may transfer these courses with credit applicable to their degree program among Alabama's two-year and four-year public colleges and universities.

-Semester Credit Hour Range by Award 60-64
+Semester Credit Hour Range by Award ......
+60-64\\

-Respective programs of study for baccalaureate degrees at Alabama public universities range from 120 to 128 semester credit hours in length.
+\\ Respective programs of study for baccalaureate degrees at Alabama public universities range from 120 to 128 semester credit hours in length.
 Dependent upon the total hours allocated for the bachelor's degrees, institutions in The Alabama Community College System will only be authorized to provide 50 percent of the total (60-64 hours).